EmmyAbella444/Projects/README.md

 # Emmy Abella's Project Portfolio

-Welcome to my GitHub portfolio!
-I'm Emmy Abella, a computer science student passionate about solving real-world problems through technology.
-Here, you'll find a collection of my most exciting and impactful projects, where I explore areas ranging from social impact through technology to environmental conservation.

 Feel free to explore, learn more about my work, and contact me if you'd like to collaborate!

 ## 🛠️ Projects Overview